vaithak/Birthday-reminder/README.md

 This is my practise project in python.

-This program helps you to create a database of your all your friends birthdays.
+This program helps you to create a database of all your friends' birthdays.
 When you run this program it also displays the person name from your database who has birthday on that day.

 You can also make it run on login by doing necessary changes according to your OS